jlee1114/Live-Sign-Language-Translator/README.md

   </a>
 </p>

-This is why it is important and crucial that we have need something that could break that barrier of communication.
+This is why it is important and crucial that we need to wotk to break that barrier of communication.
 With the help of Machine Learning, we can create a model that could classify the alphabets of ASL correctly using labeled pictures and we can implement the model into a live app that could translate one's hand gesture into the English alphabet.

 ### Built With